Fayetteville man pleads not guilty to murder charges in wife’s stabbing

-FAYETTEVILLE -- A man accused of stabbing his wife to death last month pleaded not guilty to capital murder in Washington County Circuit Court on Monday.
+FAYETTEVILLE -- A man accused of stabbing his wife to death last month pleaded innocent to capital murder in Washington County Circuit Court on Monday.

 Marcus McBurney Joiner, 40, of 1611 E. Thornhill Drive in Fayetteville, was arrested April 17 and formally charged last week with the April 16 stabbing death of his wife, Amy.
-He's being held in the Washington County Detention Center on a $750,000 cash-only bond.
+He's being held in the Washington County jail on a $750,000 cash-only bond.

 Joiner was given an initial court date of July 11 before Washington County Circuit Judge Joanna Taylor.